Woke Vs. Asleep Viewpoints With AI

 In 2019, expect to see increasingly popularized self-driving cars trickle down beyond the elite and into the masses.
 Here again, it’s easy to foresee both benefits and risks, but of course, it’s the unforeseen consequences that will make the most impact.

 Will such cars lead to the end of driver’s ed courses?
 What happens when an AI-focused car malfunction and the driver is behind the wheel?
-Will not being able to drive become a liability?
+Is will not be able to drive become a liability?
 Alternatively, will it be a rare case and non-issue because technology is safe and relatively foolproof?
 Of course, it won’t be foolproof.
 Autonomy and the human brain’s adaptability can only be replicated so far.

 While the move from horses to cars boosted our autonomy, AI cars stand the chance of diminishing it?